Exploring the Fidelity of Flux Qubit Measurement in Different Bases via the Quantum Flux Parametron: Backaction of QFP annealing on flux qubits

 Applying this transformation yields

 This result indicates that the interaction Hamiltonian $\hat{H}_{I}$ remains unchanged after the transformation, implying that the coupling strength $J$ between the two flux qubits is unaffected by the QFP annealing process.
+Moreover, since the displacement during annealing is conditioned on the target qubit $2$, $\hat U_2(t)=\hat D[-\hat\sigma_2^z\nu(t)]$, and $[\hat H_I,\hat\sigma_2^z]=0$, it follows that $[\hat{H}_I,\hat{U}_2(t)]=0$.
+Therefore the inertial term $-i\,\hat U_2^\dagger(t)\dot{\hat U}_2(t)$ does not modify $\hat{H}_I$ and therefore does not renormalize $J$.
 Similarly, the coupling strength $J$ in Eq.~\eqref{eq:hamil_simul_measu} is also not renormalized by the QFP annealing.
 The consistency of $J$ before and after the annealing process ensures that the qubit-qubit interactions are preserved, which is crucial for maintaining the integrity of quantum operations in coupled qubit systems.